Kajek/job-scrapper/README.md

 - ☑️ Switch from MVC to Domain focused project structure
 - ☑️ Filtering and saving job offers in H2 database
 - ☑️ Simple README
-- ☑️ Add CSS styling
+- ⬜️ Add CSS styling
+- ⬜️ Add tests
+- ☑️ Add pagination
-- ⬜ Add pagination
+- ⬜️ Add pagination to filtering
-- ⬜ Deployment to heroku
+- ☑️ Deployment to heroku
 - ⬜ Switch from H2 to Postgres or MySQL
 - ⬜ Add scraping from JustJoinIt